Charles7510/FirstTest/README.md

 # FirstTest
-This is my first trail in Github
+This is my first trial in Github